-These are unhelpful, and personally I feel, quite cruel.
+These are unhelpful, and I personally believe, quite cruel.

 When my grandmother died, I wasn’t with her at the end.
 It was 4am and my mother was at her bedside, I hadn’t even been told that the end was that near.
 I’d already said goodbye to her, I’d said goodbye to a frail old lady who was curled up and very thin, almost completely unrecognisable.
 Before my Dad died, I’d said goodbye to a man who looked nothing like my Dad, gasping for breath, staring into the distance with congealed blood all around his mouth and teeth.
 Blood coursed up and down tubes stemming between a line in his chest and a dialysis machine, his heartbeat was tracked by an ECG and his breathing was regulated by a CPAP machine.

-I felt awful because at the beginning of my days, my Dad believed in me.
-He believed in me as I myself faught pneumonia and sepsis.
-The doctor’s had told them to prepare for the worst, and there I was tearing out my IVs yet, at the end of his days, I couldn’t be there for him.
+I felt awful because, at the beginning of my days, my Dad believed in me.
+He believed in me as I fought pneumonia and sepsis.
+The doctors had told them to prepare for the worst, and there I was tearing out my IVs yet, at the end of his days, I couldn’t be there for him.
 Not because I didn’t want to be, but because I felt it was best for him if I wasn’t.
 Let that sink in for a moment, that’s a pretty damning and difficult decision to have to make.

 After his passing, he was moved to the Chapels of Rest.
 I knew that I could go and see him there, but I chose not to, not because I didn’t love him, didn’t respect him, but because there was nothing to say to him that I couldn’t say out loud.